 Address: 1866 Main Mall

 The Buchanan building complex may not be the most attractive building from the outside, but the inside has a lot to offer students looking for a place to get some work done.
-The student lounges on the second and third floors of the B Block have a variety of different places for students looking to study, including tall and small group tables, bench seating and lounge space for group work.
+The student lounges on the 2nd and 3rd floors of the B Block have a variety of different places for students looking to study, including tall and small group tables, bench seating, and lounge space for group work.

-Buchanan has a lot of classrooms so it is a pretty busy area while classes are on, but during exam time it is almost empty.
+Buchanan has a lot of classrooms so it is a pretty busy area while classes are on, but during exam time it's almost empty.
 This is a good place for independent study and for group work.

 Address: 1822 East Mall

 There are a lot of rumours flying around about whether or not non-law students are allowed to study at the Law Library, so I’m just going to clear the air once and for all.
 Non-law students—both undergrads and graduate students—are allowed to use the library space for studying during opening hours as long as they stick to places that aren’t reserved for law students.
 Reserved sections are clearly marked with signs so it’s easy to find your own place.

 During exam time the hours of the Law Library are extended from 8:30 am to 10:00 pm Monday to Thursday, 8:30 am to 6:00 pm on Friday, and 10:00 am to 6:00 pm on Saturday and Sunday.
 I highly recommend this place as it has modern facilities and is also very quiet.